ar-io/ar-io-ant-registry-process/docs/madr/2-storing-registry-state.md

 ### Option 2: Use aos-sqlite Module

 - **Pros:**
-  - Addresses _compute_ scalability issues with direct table usage.
+  - Addresses _compute_ scalability issues with direct table usage due to efficient querying built into sqlite
-  - Potential for improved performance with larger datasets.
+  - Potential for improved performance with larger and more complex datasets and schemas
   - Maintained by core team of AO.
   - Additional flexibility in the ways we can store and query for data.
 - **Cons:**
   - New and relatively untested in the aspect of range of applications of it in the ecosystem.
   - Higher maintenance of the implementation.
+  - additional overhead in setup
+  - lack of tooling to manage migrations
+  - lack of tooling around testing

 ## Decision Outcome

-It was decided to **not** use the `aos-sqlite` module despite its initial proof of concept functioning.
-The following reasons led to this decision:
+It was decided to use Lua tables for storing the state of the registry for the following reasons:

 - **In-Memory Limitation**: Given that in `aos`, everything is in-memory and we can't write to disk, we lose out on certain features of SQLite.